Skip to content

 • Nothing sent off your device, ever

-The menu bar network speed monitor for macOS
+The menu bar network & system monitor for macOS

-Because it reads your Mac's own interface byte counters, NetSpeed doubles as a Wi-Fi speed monitor and an Ethernet bandwidth monitor at the same time, automatically following whichever interface is active.
-It tracks today's peak upload and download throughput and draws a rolling 5-minute network speed graph, so you can read recent activity at a glance without opening a heavy system utility.
+Because it reads your Mac's own interface byte counters, LiveMetrics doubles as a Wi-Fi speed monitor and an Ethernet bandwidth monitor at the same time, automatically following whichever interface is active.
+It tracks today's peak upload and download throughput and draws a rolling network speed graph with an adjustable window — from 1 minute up to 30 — so you can read recent activity at a glance without opening a heavy system utility.

 Guides